BenniN/CourseworkSEM/use-cases/use-case-4.md

-# USE CASE: 4 Produce a population report
+# USE CASE 4: Produce a population report

 ## CHARACTERISTIC INFORMATION

-### Goal in Context
+### Abstract

-As an *data scientist* I want *to produce a population report on all capital cities* so that *I can get information about the name, total population and population in and outside cities*.
+As a *data scientist* I want *to produce a population report on all capital cities* so that *I can get information about the name, total population and population in and outside of cities*.

+### Motivation

+To provide a report for the company containing vital up-to-date information regarding the population of a specific capital city.

 ### Scope